 For more on post-war-retro mid-century architecture, interiors, kitchens, and baths go to Post-war Housing Styles Cape Cod, Colonial, and Ranch.

 The toughest part of reproducing an Arts & Crafts kitchen is the appliances.
 Electric appliances from the period are available here and there, and many in working order.
 But, as a rule, they just don't work as well as modern electric appliances and are not suited to modern kitchens for safety as well as practical reasons.

 Nor are they very efficient.
 In fact, a small five cubic foot GE Monitor refrigerator is so inefficient that it takes more electricity to operate than a modern 36" side-by-side refrigerator with four times the capacity (and an ice maker).

 Since, in the end, a kitchen is a workroom where the tasks of preparing and serving food are done, we don't want any notions of rigid authenticity to interfere with the process.

-So, how to incorporate modern appliances into an Arts & Crafts kitchen without destroying the historic look and feel.
+So, how to incorporate modern appliances into an Arts & Crafts kitchen without destroying the magic of an historic look and feel.
 There are ways, which boil down to four basic approaches.

 Original Period Appliances

 The first is using an actual period appliance.